Program Admission Requirements

 - Students complete one 8-week course which includes both online using the Moodle Learning Management System (LMS) and in-person skills lab sessions (80% online, 20% in-person in the clinical skills lab training environment.)

-- Clinical skills lab training locations include Portland, OR, Renton, WA, Lubbock, TX and Great Falls, MT, and are held on Saturdays or Sundays (weekend dates vary course to course).
+- Clinical skills lab training locations include Portland, OR, Renton, WA and Great Falls, MT, and are held on Saturdays or Sundays (weekend dates vary course to course).
 Skills Lab Schedules are provided prior to the start of each cohort.

-- Students must earn a 75% in each course and successfully complete the 160 hours of unpaid clinical externship over a period of four (4) consecutive weeks, in a clinic setting, to be eligible to sit for the National Certification exam, Clinical Medical Assistant Certification (CMAC), delivered by the American Medical Certification Association (AMCA).
+- Students must earn a 75% in each course and successfully complete the 160 hours of unpaid clinical externship over a period of four (4) consecutive weeks, in a clinic setting, to be eligible to sit for the National Certification exam, Ceritified Clinical Medical Assistant (CCMA), via the National Healhtcare Association (NHA).
 This credential is recognized by PSJH as an accepted credential for hire.